-The following actions/behaviors constitute, in part, prohibited conduct at the examination testing center:
+The following actions/behaviors constitute, in part,

+prohibited conduct at the examination testing center:

 - Impersonating an examination candidate or using false identification to take an examination.
-Only the person named on the examination application/ answer sheet is authorized to take the examination, and his/her correct name must be signed on the examination; - Possessing prohibited items; - Copying, recording, taking pictures of, or transmitting examination questions in any form to another person or device or any action taken to reveal the contents of examinations in whole or in part is prohibited; - Looking at another examinee's answer sheet or test booklet or giving oral or written assistance to another candidate during administration of the examination; - Disrupting other examinees or creating safety concerns; and - Exhibiting irrational or disruptive behavior at the examination site at any time.
+Only the person named on the examination application/ answer sheet is authorized to take the examination, and his/her correct name must be signed on the examination; - Possessing prohibited items; - Copying, recording, taking pictures of, or transmitting examination questions in any form to another person or device or any action taken to reveal the contents of examinations in whole or in part is prohibited; - Looking at another examinee's answer sheet or test booklet or giving oral or written assistance to another - candidate during administration of the examination; - Disrupting other examinees or creating safety concerns; and - Exhibiting irrational or disruptive behavior at the examination site at any time.

-Exam Results: Exam results will be available to candidates within forty five (45) days of taking the examinations.
-Candidates will receive an email from Prometric indicating PASS or FAIL.
+Exam Results: Exam results will be available to candidates within sixty (60) days of taking the examinations.
+Candidates will receive an email from Prometric indicating PASS or FAIL and/or notification from the candidate's state geology board.
 No scores or additional information will be provided to the candidates from Prometric.

-ASBOG will also release the examination results directly to the State Member Board's within forty five (45) days of the examination date.
+ASBOG will also release the examination results

+directly to the State Member Board's within sixty (60) days of the examination date.
 The State Member Board's determine what additional information they may provide to their candidates regarding the exam results.
 ASBOG will not release examination results directly to candidates.